becarpenter/book6/3. Coexistence with Legacy IPv4/Dual stack scenarios.md

 naturally becomes smaller and smaller until it can eventually be disabled or is diminished enough that it can be removed.

+One operational glitch has been observed in this scenario.
+If a host that supports DHCP option 108 has any kind of misconfiguration that prevents IPv6 from working properly, it can enter a state where it disables IPv4 but has no IPv6 connectivity either.
+For example, if a host's intrinsic firewall is configured to block incoming ICMPv6 and IPv6 packets, yet the host respects option 108, it will fail to connect to either version of IP when it encounters an IPv6-mostly network.
+This misconfiguration has been observed in laptop computers with a mandatory corporate security configuration, when they roam to an IPv6-mostly network outside the corporate network.

-This controlled and deliberate migration allows the operating system to decide how much or how little it can support without needed input from the user, making the network fit the capabilities of the host, thus lowering the risk of incompatibility (and lowering the rate of problem reports).
+Apart from this problem, controlled and deliberate migration via IPv6-mostly allows the operating system to decide how much or how little it can support without needing input from the user, making the network fit the capabilities of the host, thus lowering the risk of incompatibility (and lowering the rate of problem reports).
 Like most existing IPv6-only networks, IPv6-mostly will